-We are a commercial-stage pharmaceutical company pioneering novel cancer therapies and dedicated to the discovery, development and commercialization of first-in-class drugs directed against nuclear transport for the treatment of cancer and other diseases.
+We are a commercial-stage pharmaceutical company pioneering novel cancer therapies and dedicated to the discovery, development and commercialization of first-in-class drugs directed against nuclear export for the treatment of cancer and other diseases.
 Our scientific expertise is based upon an understanding of the regulation of intracellular communication between the nucleus and the cytoplasm.
 We have discovered and are developing and commercializing novel, small molecule Selective Inhibitor of Nuclear Export ("SINE") compounds that inhibit the nuclear export protein exportin 1 ("XPO1").
-These SINE compounds, representing a new class of drug candidates with a novel mechanism of action that have the potential to treat a variety of diseases with high unmet medical need, were the first oral XPO1 inhibitors to receive marketing approval.
-Our lead asset, XPOVIO® (selinexor), received its initial U.S. approval from the U.S. Food and Drug Administration ("FDA") in July 2019 and is currently approved and marketed for the following indications:
+These SINE compounds represent a new class of drug candidates with a novel mechanism of action that have the potential to treat a variety of diseases with high unmet medical need.
+Our lead asset, XPOVIO® (selinexor), was the first oral XPO1 inhibitor to receive marketing approval, receiving its initial U.S. approval from the U.S. Food and Drug Administration ("FDA") in July 2019, and is currently approved and marketed in the U.S. for the following indications:

-In combination with bortezomib and dexamethasone for the treatment of adult patients with multiple myeloma who have received at least one prior therapy.
-Approval in this indication was supported by data from the BOSTON (Bortezomib, Selinexor and Dexamethasone) study (the "BOSTON Study").
-In combination with dexamethasone for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors ("Pls"), at least two immunomodulatory agents ("IMiDs"), and an anti-CD38 monoclonal antibody.
+- In combination with bortezomib and dexamethasone for the treatment of adult patients with multiple myeloma who have received at least one prior therapy.
+Approval in this indication was supported by data from the BOSTON (Bortezomib, Selinexor and Dexamethasone) study (the "BOSTON Study"): - In combination with dexamethasone for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors ("Pls"), at least two immunomodulatory agents ("IMiDs"), and an anti-CD38 monoclonal antibody ("mAB").
 We refer to myeloma that is refractory to these five agents as penta-refractory.
-Approval in this indication was supported by data from the STORM (Selinexor Treatment of Refractory Myeloma) study (the "STORM Study").
-For the treatment of adult patients with relapsed or refractory diffuse large B-cell lymphoma ("DLBCL"), not otherwise specified, including DLBCL arising from follicular lymphoma, after at least two lines of systemic therapy.
-This indication was approved under accelerated approval based on response rate and was supported by data from the SADAL (Selinexor Against Diffuse Aggressive Lymphoma) study (the "SADAL Study").
+Approval in this indication was supported by data from the STORM (Selinexor Treatment of Refractory Myeloma) study (the "STORM Study"); and - For the treatment of adult patients with relapsed or refractory diffuse large B-cell lymphoma ("DLBCL"), not otherwise specified, including DLBCL arising from follicular lymphoma, after at least two lines of systemic therapy.
+This indication was approved under accelerated approval based on response rate and was supported by data from the SADAL (Selinexor Against Diffuse Aggressive Lymphoma) study.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trial(s).

-The commercialization of XPOVIO, for both the multiple myeloma and DLBCL indications, is currently supported by sales representatives and nurse liaisons, and a market access team as well as KaryForwardTM, an extensive patient and healthcare provider support program.
+The commercialization of XPOVIO in the U.S., for both the multiple myeloma and DLBCL indications, is currently supported by sales representatives, nurse liaisons, and a market access team as well as KaryForwardTM, an extensive patient and healthcare provider support program.
 Our commercial efforts are also supplemented by patient support initiatives coordinated by our dedicated network of participating specialty pharmacy providers.
-We plan to continue to educate physicians, other healthcare providers and patients about XPOVIO's clinical profile and unique mechanism of action as we continue to expand XPOVIO into the second-line plus multiple myeloma market and penetrate the third-line DLBCL market.
+We plan to continue to educate physicians, other healthcare providers and patients about XPOVIO's clinical profile and unique mechanism of action as we continue to expand XPOVIO use.